liferay/liferay-docs/discover/portal/articles/120-search/04-search-results/00-intro.markdown

-The ideal search experience involves a User entering a search term, waiting an infinitesimal amount of time, and having the perfectly matching asset delivered to them at the top of a list of other extremely relevant hits.
+The ideal search experience involves a User entering a search term, waiting an infinitesimal amount of time, and having the perfectly matching asset delivered at the top of a list of other extremely relevant hits.
 Like this:

 ![Figure 1: The goal is to return the perfect results to Users searching your site.](../../../images/search-results-perfect.png)